liqd/thentos/docs/styleguide.md

 ## HLint

 There is an hlint rule in the Makefile, and an associated customization file HLint.hs.
-This implements the automatable part of the coding policy.
+This implements some elements of the automatable part of the coding policy.